Using explainable AI to investigate electrocardiogram changes during healthy aging -- from expert features to raw signals: Introduction

 \heading{Research questions} In this work, we aim to use techniques from explainable AI (XAI), to identify both features from feature-based age classifiers as well as ECG segments from deep learning models operating on raw data that are most important to discriminate between different age groups within a collective of healthy people.
-To this end, a dataset \cite{dataset_paper,Goldberger2020:physionet} of 1,120 ECG recordings of healthy people with varying age was analyzed with two different models: a XResNet50 and an eXtreme Gradient Boosting (XGBoost) model.
-The XResNet50 operates on raw ECG data and the XGBoost model uses long-range and short-range ECG features as input.
-Both models were trained to predicting the age of a healthy person from their 1-lead-ECG.
+To this end, we address the following research questions: (1) Do both approaches produce insights that correspond to literature results?
+(2) Can this approach be used to discover new ECG feature correlations in the context of healthy aging across diverse groups?

-\heading{Main contributions and findings} For this task, the XResNet50 archived a macro-AUC score of 0.73 and the XGBoost-model achieved a macro-AUC score of 0.77 on previously unseen data.
-After training, both models were then investigated with explainable AI methods.
-On the one hand, the XGBoost-model was analysed with SHAP to find the most important ECG features for classifying the age.
+\heading{Main contributions and findings} We analyze a dataset \cite{dataset_paper,Goldberger2020:physionet} of 1,120 ECG recordings of healthy people with varying ages using two different models: an XResNet50 and an eXtreme Gradient Boosting (XGBoost) model.
+The XResNet50 operates on raw ECG data, while the XGBoost model uses long-range and short-range ECG features as input.
+Both models were trained to predict the age of a healthy person from their 1-lead-ECG and achieve a competitive performance (macro-AUCs of 0.73 and 0.77, respectively).
+After training, both models were then investigated with explainable AI methods where the XGBoost-model was analyzed with SHAP to find the most important ECG features for classifying the age.
 On the other hand, for the XResNet50 heartbeat-based saliency maps were superimposed to show the areas of interest for the age prediction task.

-To summarize, our contributions and findings in this study are: (1) Our approach reaches competitive performance improving over the state of the art even though it leverages very different feature sets.
+To summarize, our contributions and findings in this study are: (1) Our approach reaches competitive performance even though it leverages very different feature sets.
 (2) The XGBoost model mainly leverages long-range features.
 The inferred breathing rate from the ECG declines with age for healthy people and that very high SDANN5 (average standard deviation of normal-to-normal RR-intervals within a 5-minute interval) values are more likely to be from a person aged 50 or more than from a person aged 34 or less, even though SDANN values generally decline with age.
 (3) By construction, the XResNet is only able to leverage short-range features.
 Given the XResNet insights, we show that the XResNet50 exploits relationships in the P-wave with age, presumably indicating that the distribution of different types of P-wave changes with age.